 Load balancing is often the next lever folks reach for, but the first step in scaling horizontally is to move MySQL/MariaDB onto a separate database server.
 Having a separate database server also makes moving sites between servers a lot easier because you don’t have to move the database.
 This benefit is a good reason to move MySQL/MariaDB to a separate database server well before maxing out CPU and memory limits on a single server.

-In fact, we’ve been running deliciousbrains.com (WordPress + WooCommerce) with an external database (DigitalOcean Managed Database – MySQL 8) since August 2020 and it’s been working great.
+In fact, we ran deliciousbrains.com (WordPress + WooCommerce) with an external database (DigitalOcean Managed Database – MySQL 8) since August 2020 and it worked great.

 For more details and our recommendations, see the External Databases doc.